wiseman/mavelous/README.md

 protocol](http://qgroundcontrol.org/mavlink/start).
 It has been tested with the [Arducopter](http://code.google.com/p/arducopter/).

-Here's a screenshot of Mavelous running in a desktop browser:
+Here's a screenshot of Mavelous running in a desktop web browser:

 ![Screenshot of Mavelous running in a desktop browser](https://github.com/wiseman/mavelous/raw/master/screenshots/mavelous-desktop-s.jpg